suhaniarora06/Cyclistic-Case-Study-Google-Data-Analytics-Capstone-/README.md

 ### [3] Nested Relationships between the Count and Ride Length of the Riders

-Number of Riders with Annual Memberships using Classic Bikes = 1889413 (51.27 % of the Riders with Annual Memberships)
+Number of Riders with Annual Memberships using Classic Bikes = 1889413 *(51.27 % of the Riders with Annual Memberships)*

-Number of Riders with Annual Memberships using Docked Bikes = Number of Riders with Annual Memberships using Electric Bikes =
+Number of Riders with Annual Memberships using Docked Bikes = 0 Number of Riders with Annual Memberships using Electric Bikes = 1795503 *(48.72 % of the Riders with Annual Memberships)*

 Number of Casual Riders using Classic Bikes =
 Number of Casual Riders using Docked Bikes =